-- Preview Email Newsletter

 WASHINGTON, July 25 -- The Nebraska Appleseed Center for Law in the Public Interest has submitted a public comment letter to the U.S. Department of Agriculture (USDA) expressing serious concerns regarding the recently proposed National Supplemental Nutrition Assistance Program (SNAP) Information Database.
 The letter highlights issues related to the lack of clarity on data collection and potential threats to participant privacy.

-Nebraska Appleseed, a non-profit law and policy organization advoca more ST
+Nebraska Appleseed, a non-profit law and policy organization advocating for justice and opportunity in Nebraska, emph more ST

 Nevada Department of Wildlife Urges Fish and Wildlife Service to List Fish Lake Valley Tui Chub as Endangered (10)